Napple Tale: Arsia in Daydream: Story

-While enjoying the once-per-year Summer Festival, the heroine Poach Arsia is accidentally brought to Napple World due to a mistake made by Straynap, a novice Spirit Guide who leads souls into the afterlife.
+While enjoying the once-per-year Summer Festival, the heroine Porch Arsia is accidentally brought to Napple World due to a mistake made by Straynap, a novice Spirit Guide who leads souls into the afterlife.
 Napple World, known as the land of daydreams, lies between the Real World and the Deep Dream, where souls go to rest.
 The concept of time in Napple World is unlike the real world: the seasons of spring, summer, autumn and winter exist separately from each other as distinct locations.
-When Poach arrives in Napple World, six fairy-like beings called Petals leave her body and escape into the seasons, and she must retrieve them in order to go home again.
-To make up for his mistake, Straynap becomes Poach's guide and instructs her throughout the game, explaining the often contradictory nature of Napple World to her.
+When Porch arrives in Napple World, six fairy-like beings called Petals leave her body and escape into the seasons, and she must retrieve them in order to go home again.
+To make up for his mistake, Straynap becomes Porch's guide and instructs her throughout the game, explaining the often contradictory nature of Napple World to her.

 Gameplay

 The gameplay of Napple Tale takes place in two distinct sections.
-Similar to Sonic Adventure, there is a fully 3D hub where Poach can interact with the townspeople.
-The citizens of Napple Town have an assortment of problems (approximately seventy) with which Poach must help them.
+Similar to Sonic Adventure, there is a fully 3D hub where Porch can interact with the townspeople.
+The citizens of Napple Town have an assortment of problems (approximately seventy) with which Porch must help them.
 Tasks range from building a house to helping two friends stop fighting with each other.

 The levels extend from the Napple Town hub level, and correspond to the seasons.
 They contain a fixed path with a boss at the end.
 The enemies encountered along the way sometimes drop recipe pieces or random items.
 The recipes show four items which, if combined, will create a Paffet.
-Poach wields a racket-like weapon which she swings to battle foes.
+Porch wields a racket-like weapon which she swings to battle foes.
 She can double-jump and attack to perform a spinning attack.
 Health is designated with petals and by finding certain items you can increase your maximum health.
-Each time Poach falls into a hole or gets attacked she loses half of a petal.
+Each time Porch falls into a hole or gets attacked she loses half of a petal.